Frequently Asked Questions

 A request for proposal (RFP) is an invitation from a funder to submit applications on a specified topic with specified purposes.
 Unsolicited requests, however, are submitted on any topic of interest to the funder.
 If a foundation officer approaches a faculty or staff member and requests a proposal on a certain topic, these are solicited requests.

-The entire grant-seeking process can take several months or even years.
-Although a foundation or company may only require a few months to review a proposal and determine whether or not to fund it (the timeframe will vary by funder and may depend on when and how many times a foundation board meets each year), successfully positioning your project for support can often be a long-term process.
+Foundation funding is not a quick-fix.
+The entire process can take several months or even years.
+Although a foundation may only require a few months to review a proposal and determine whether or not to fund it (the timeframe will vary by funder and may depend on when and how many times a foundation board meets each year), successfully positioning your project for support can often be a long-term process.

 Is there a development officer within my school that can also help with corporations and foundations?

-Yes, most schools have at least one designated development officer who serves as a liaison between the school and Rice's Development and Alumni Relations division.
-To get information on the school-based development officer who works in your particular school, please contact OCFR.
-Our office works closely with these development officers on matters that involve corporations and foundations.
+Most schools have at least one development officer who serves as a liaison between the school and Rice's Development and Alumni Relations division.
+OCFR works closely with school-based development officers to ensure lines of communication around foundation and corporate giving opportunities.

-How does OCFR differ from the office of sponsored projects (OSP) and from Research & Cost Accounting (RCA)?
+How does OCFR differ from the Office of Sponsored Projects (OSP) and Research & Cost Accounting (RCA)?

-RCA creates funds for all sponsored project awards in Banner, including all foundation grants that will be managed in R funds.
+RCA creates funds for all sponsored project awards in iO, including all foundation grants that are sponsored awards.
 RCA reviews expenditures throughout the grant period and monitors spending compliance with the award terms.
-RCA will prepare grant financial reports and close out awards.
+RCA will also send report reminders, prepare grant financial reports and close out awards.

 What are the procedures for obtaining an NCE for my project?